• Skip to primary navigation

 • Preheat the air fryer to 320 degrees F.

-• Spray basket with oil, or brush with melted butter.
+• Spray basket with cooking spay.

 • Place 6 biscuits in the air fryer basket.
 Be sure they are spaced apart so there will be enough room for the biscuits to rise and expand.